slatedocs/slate/source/includes/_rankings.md

 api-key | <span class="label label-required">Required</span>
 batch-id | <span class="label label-required">Required</span>
-search-engine | <span class="label label-required">Required</span> One of google, google-mobile, google-local, yahoo, yahoo-local, bing, bing-local. country | <span class="label label-required">Required</span> Determines whether or not to search against .com, .ca, co.uk, .com.au search engines.
-One of USA, CAN:EN, CAN:FR, GBR, AUS, IRL or NZL. google-location | Allows you to optionally localize results by specifying your physical location.
+search-engine | <span class="label label-required">Required</span> One of google, google-mobile, google-local, yahoo, yahoo-local, bing, bing-local. country | <span class="label label-required">Required</span> Determines which country specific variant of the specified search engine to use.
+As defined in "Supported Countries"(#supported-countries) table below. google-location | Allows you to optionally localize results by specifying your physical location.
 Specify a ZIP, city name or region.
 Only applicable to US searches.
 Also see [Check Location](#check-location) method. bing-location | Allows you to optionally localize results by specifying your physical location.
 See [Check Location](#check-location) method. search-term | <span class="label label-required">Required</span> The search term to get ranking information for.